shiftonelabs/laravel-sqs-fifo-queue/README.md

 - This package adds support for queue suffixes all the way back to Laravel 5.1.
 - SQS FIFO queues must end with a `.fifo` suffix.
 As seen in the example above, any `suffix` defined in the config will come before the required `.fifo` suffix.
 Do not specify `.fifo` in the suffix config or the queue name will not generate correctly.

+#### Jobs & Database Transactions

+Laravel 8.19.0 added in support for [the `after_commit` configuration option](https://laravel.com/docs/8.x/queues#jobs-and-database-transactions).
+When set to `true`, this option ensures that jobs that are queued during a database transaction are not actually dispatched until after the database transaction is committed.
+If the transaction is rolled back, the job will be discarded and not dispatched.
+If there are no active database transactions, the job will be dispatched immediately.
+This package has been updated to support this feature, but it does not add support for the feature to previous versions of Laravel (like the suffix did).

 ## Usage

 For the most part, usage of this queue driver is the same as the built in queue drivers.
 There are, however, a few extra things to consider when working with Amazon's SQS FIFO queues.